perladvent/perldotcom/content/article/_pub_2005_04_14_cpan_guidelines.md

 {
    "draft" : null,
+   "authors" : [
+      "rob-kinyon"
+   ],
+   "slug" : "/pub/2005/04/14/cpan_guidelines.html",
    "description" : " When you are planning to release a module to CPAN, one of your first tasks is figure out what OS, Perl version(s), and other environments you will and will not support.
-Often, the answers will come from what you...", "slug" : "/pub/2005/04/14/cpan_guidelines.html", "tags" : [
+Often, the answers will come from what you...", "thumbnail" : "/images/_pub_2005_04_14_cpan_guidelines/111-good_mods.gif", "tags" : [
       "compatibility",
       "cpan",